rqlite/rqlite.io/content/en/docs/API/Read Consistency/_index.md

 Using `auto` can simplify clients as clients do not need know ahead of time whether they will be talking to a read-only node or voting node.
 A client can just select `auto`.

 ## Strong
->_Strong_ consistency has little use in production systems, as the reads are costly, consume disk space, and do not offer any benefit over _Linearizable_ reads.
-Don't use _Strong_ in production. _Strong_ reads can be useful in certain testing scenarios however.
+>_Strong_ consistency has little use in production systems, as the reads are costly, consume disk space, and do not offer any benefit over _Linearizable_ reads. **Don't use _Strong_ in production code**. _Strong_ reads can be useful in certain testing scenarios however.

 rqlite also offers a consistency level known as _strong_.
 In this mode, the node receiving the request ensures that all committed entries in the Raft log have also been applied to the SQLite database at the time the query is executed. _Strong_ reads accomplish this by sending the query through the actual Raft log.
 This will, of course, involve the Leader contacting at least a quorum of nodes, some disk IO, and will therefore increase query response times. _Strong_ reads are linearizable.